NetApp/Verda/README.md

-# Verda - Protecting popular cloud-native K8s applications with Astra Control
+# Verda - Protecting popular cloud-native K8s applications with Trident protect

-This project aims to help users protect popular Kubernetes applications with NetApp Astra Control by taking app-consistent snapshots, backups, and other techniques.
+This project aims to help users protect popular Kubernetes applications with NetApp Trident protect by taking app-consistent snapshots, backups, and other techniques.

 A snapshot is a consistent point-in-time copy of an app that is stored on the volume used by the app.
 Snapshots are used to restore the state of an app.

-Astra Control also allows you to take backups for an offsite copy of your application and its data.
+Trident protect also allows you to take backups for an offsite copy of your application and its data.
 A backup can be slower to create when compared to snapshots.
 Backups can be accessed across data centers and cloud regions to enable disaster recovery and app migrations.
 You can also choose a longer retention period for backups.

 Some applications might require app-specific steps to be performed.
 This could be:
 * before or after a snapshot is created.